 a businessman and amateur inventor.
 His grandfather was Court Engraver to Queen

 Victoria.
-Educated at Waverley Grammar School in Birmingham Emett excelled at
+Educated at Waverley Grammar School in Birmingham, Emett excelled at

 drawing.
 Although he had no mechanical or engineering training, he was already